sinkedship/cerberus-spring-boot-starter/README.md

-# Spring Boot for Cerberus
+# Spring boot starter for cerberus

 Spring Boot autoconfigure and starter module for Cerberus.